header logo

 New vehicles depreciate faster than old ones in almost all cases but with small economy cars the effect is negilible if present at all.
 As vehicles price increases, the difference between early phase and later phase depreciation also increases.
 It is important to note that vehicle depreciation is only one portion of the cost of vehicle ownership.
 More expensive vehicles are more costly to maintain, to fill with gas, to insure, and to repair.

-Although not presented here, the depreciation schedule is measurably different between difference makes and models even within a similar category.
-However the difference was minor relative the the difference between vehicle types.
+Although not presented here, the depreciation schedule is measurably different between different makes and models even within a similar category.
+However, the difference was minor relative to the difference between vehicle types.
 The steepest depreciation curve I found was on the BMW 7 series at $2.70 per mile or $30k per year in the early life of the vehicle (first 3 years and 30k miles).
 For comparison, the cost of my wife's last car was $0.36 per mile for everything (vehicle purchase, gas, insurance, and maintenance).

 I expect the results of this kind of study vary over time so it may be prudent to redo this research around each vehicle purchase.